 Purpose Statement The purpose of Lake Clark National Park and Preserve is to protect a region of dynamic geologic and ecological processes that create scenic mountain landscapes, unaltered watersheds supporting Bristol Bay red salmon, and habitats for wilderness dependent populations of fish and wildlife, vital to 10,000 years of human history.
-Specifically, section 201 of the Alaska National Interest Lands Conservation Act (ANILCA) states that the park shall be managed for the following purposes, among others: - to protect the watershed necessary for perpetuation of the red salmon fishery in Bristol Bay; - to maintain unimpaired the scenic beauty and quality of portions of the Alaska Range and the Aleutian Range, including active volcanoes, glaciers, wild rivers, lakes, waterfalls, and alpine meadows in their natural state; - to protect habitat for and populations of fish and wildlife including but not limited to caribou, Dall's sheep, brown/grizzly bears, bald eagles, and peregrine falcons.
+Specifically, section 201 of the Alaska National Interest Lands Conservation Act (ANILCA) states that the park shall be managed for the following purposes, among others: - to protect the watershed necessary for perpetuation of the red salmon fishery in Bristol Bay; - to maintain unimpaired the scenic beauty and quality of portions of the Alaska Range and the Aleutian Range, including active volcanoes, glaciers, wild rivers, lakes, waterfalls, and alpine meadows in their natural state: - to protect habitat for and populations of fish and wildlife including but not limited to caribou, Dall's sheep, brown/grizzly bears, bald eagles, and peregrine falcons.

 Active volcanism and retreating glaciers have created the mountains, moraines and river systems that support riparian and alpine tundra ecosystems in the Drift River on the north flank of Mt.
 Redoubt. (photographer P. Spencer, NPS)

 Mountain Landscapes

 SIGNIFICANCE STATEMENT

 Lake Clark National Park and Preserve protects extraordinary mountain landscapes dominated by two active volcanoes and cradles a system of turquoise-hued lakes and free-flowing rivers that epitomize Alaska's scenic beauty.

 FUNDAMENTAL RESOURCES AND VALUES

 Mountain Vistas

 The park protects spectacular mountain views including the heart of the Alaskan and Aleutian Ranges, two active volcanoes, and hundreds of glaciers.

 Watersheds

 The park protects intact and unaltered alpine lakes, thousands of waterfalls including three designated wild rivers, contributing to the national wild and scenic river system.

 Coastal Features

 The park preserves a productive coastline of critical habitats for a variety of marine and terrestrial wildlife.

 Wilderness Character

-The park maintains Wilderness that is substantially free of the footprint of modern civilization, and with pristine ecosystems functioning in a natural state.
+The park preserves wild and untrammeled landscapes absent of built environments and intrusive artificial light, and where natural sounds predominate.